WebOfTrustInfo/rwot8-barcelona/draft-documents/did-auth-oidc.md

 * Dmitri Zagidulin

 ### Abstract
 Proving control of a DID requires proving ownership of a private key corresponding to a public key for the DID.
 Of course, this could be done with a new DID-specific protocol.
-However, there already exist standard protocols for proving ownership of a public/private key pair.
+However, standard protocols for proving ownership of a public/private key pair already exist.

 This paper describes how to reuse the Self-Issued OpenID Connect (SIOP) specification and related protocol messages to prove control of a DID.
 It describes both why and how to do this.
-Related topics, such as release of claims are also touched upon.
+Related topics, such as release of claims, are also touched upon.

 ### Terminology
 The following terminology is used in this paper: